namoopsoo/namoopsoo.github.io/content/post/2025-01-27-nice-embedding-pooling-bug.md

 I noticed that the models in the typesense section of hugging face are in the `model.onnx` format which I had not encountered before.
 I learned how to get them running locally and I was able to compare that the vectors on a typesense cluster I was running matched vectors I generated locally.

-However, I was extending the model from single query embedding to batch embedding yesterday and I stumbled upon the weirdnes bug of one query being embedded differently depending on whether I embedded it alone versus in a batch.
+However, I was extending the model from single query embedding to batch embedding yesterday and I stumbled upon the weirdness bug of one query being embedded differently depending on whether I embedded it alone versus in a batch.
 Eventually I understood what my bug was and after facepalming, wrote up and tested a fix!

 ## Setting up the onnx model locally
 So I learned that the typical huggingface python library was not sufficient here.